 For meatballs as big as your head and a spaghetti experience like no other, make plans to visit Emmy’s Spaghetti Shack in the Mission, dinner is my favourite especially on a cold night when you want to feel cozy and feast on comfort food but they are now open for lunch too.
 Make a reservation or wait in a long line for this popular and very local spot.

-Spruce is Chef Mark Sullivan’s restaurant and where you can find one the best burgers in San Francisco.
-This is a great neighbourhood restaurant for dining with friends or a pop in to the bar – the wine list is amazing too.
+Spruce is Chef Mark Sullivan’s restaurant and where you can find one of the best burgers in San Francisco.
+This is a great neighbourhood restaurant for dining with friends or pop into the bar – the wine list is amazing too.
 Another delicious burger can be found at Namu Gaji, where you will find a life-changing burger, among other delicious menu options.

 Hog Island Oysters is a must when you are in San Francisco, especially if you leave or arrive by ferry.
-The Ferry Building location is the perfect place meet friends or send friends from out of town.
-Order the baked oyster flight with bubbles or sit at the side bar and sip a craft cocktail.
+The Ferry Building location is the perfect place to meet friends or send friends from out of town.
+Order the baked oyster flight with bubbles or sit at the sidebar and sip a craft cocktail.

 Trick Dog is a quintessential San Francisco Mission bar and one of my very favourite places for a true Old Fashion made with a huge handmade ice cube.
 On the World’s 50 Best Bars list, this bar is a must.
 The second reason to visit Trick Dog is the kale salad, trust me.
 I know this seems like an odd combination and if so don’t do it but if you arrive at Trick Dog hungry for more than a perfect craft cocktail order the kale salad and you are welcome.